PYangLab/DeepMerge/README.md

 ## Installation
-DeepMerge is developed using PyTorch 1.9.1.
-We recommend using conda enviroment to install and run DeepMerge.
-We assume conda is installed.
-You can use the provided environment or install the environment by yourself accoring to your hardware settings.
-Note the following installation code snippets were tested on a Ubuntu system (v20.04) with NVIDIA GeForce 3090 GPU.
-The installation process needs about 5 minutes.
+DeepMerge is developed using PyTorch 1.9.1, and we recommend using a conda environment for its installation and execution.
+We assume that conda is already installed on your system.
+You can either use the provided environment or set up the environment yourself based on your hardware configurations.
+Please note that the following installation code snippets have been tested on an Ubuntu system (v20.04) with an NVIDIA GeForce 3090 GPU.
+The installation process should take approximately 5 minutes.

 ### Installation using provided environment
 Step 1:
 Otain DeepMerge by clonning the github repository:
 ```
 git clone https://github.com/PYangLab/DeepMerge.git
+cd DeepMerge
 ```

 Step 2: Create and activate the conda environment for DeepMerge using our provided file
 ```
-cd DeepMerge
 conda env create -f environment_deepmerge.yaml
 conda activate environment_deepmerge
 ```